How to Report EMS Fraud and Receive a Whistleblower Reward

 Do You Have Evidence of Ambulance Medical Transport or EMS Fraud?

-Tipsters who report Emergency Medical Services or Ambulance Transport Fraud can earn cash rewards under their state False Claims Act.
+Tipsters who report Emergency Medical Services or Ambulance Transport Fraud can earn large cash rewards under their state False Claims Act.

-- Billing for services not provided: Billing Medicaid for transportation services, treatment procedures or life support procedures that were never provided.
+Billing for services not provided: Billing Medicaid for transportation services, treatment procedures or life support procedures that were never provided.

 Whistleblowers Reporting Ambulance or EMS Fraud are Eligible for Cash Rewards

 Anyone with inside information about ambulance billing scams may be eligible for an award.

 The federal government pays whistleblower awards for information about EMS fraud involving Medicare, Tricare and the federal match of Medicaid.
 29 states have similar rewards for state funded Medicaid.
 [California and Illinois have private insurance whistleblower reward laws that pays for ambulance fraud information involving traditional health insurance such as Blue Cross or Humana.]

 All these laws include whistleblower provisions offering cash awards of fifteen to thirty percent of monies recovered for people who were the first to report fraud with information or evidence to help the authorities build Medicaid EMS or ambulance fraud cases.

 In certain instances, California can pay up to 50%.

 How to Claim a Reward for Reporting Ambulance Fraud